 There are several reasons why these influential people have found themselves ascribing to these views.
 Some are simply contrarians who enjoy the profile that comes from a discordant view.

 Others are ideologically opposed to having the state intervene in markets, which must occur in some fashion or other, since climate change results from the failure of markets to price in the impacts caused by carbon pollution.

 And finally there are those with a much more cynical agenda, whose economic value is tied up in the existing high carbon polluting world.

 It should not surprise anyone to know that fossil fuel interests bank roll much climate change denying activity.
 And the big energy companies in the UK have recently demonstrated how they will put their own self-interest before efforts to tackle climate change.

 As the influence of climate change detractors has grown in recent years, it has become clear that while we have the technology and the capital to tackle this problem, we are failing to win the politics.

 That’s why the most important outcome from the recent floods could be renewed collective pressure by the public to ensure we take the action that is required to tackle climate change.
 The government should be held to account to ensure the UK’s legal climate change obligations are fulfilled.

 The consequences and risks of inaction on climate change are simply too severe to be left to somebody else.
 Tackling climate change is going to be incredibly difficult.
 But in difficult circumstances the right response is to tackle challenges head-on, not simply ignore or hide from them.

 Impacts from climate change are already happening, with devastating results.
 The future of people the world over depends on the actions we choose to take now.

 If we are to find a positive from these devastating floods, it must be a renewal in our efforts to contain the worst of climate change.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.